GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

 the "new tracing" system (based on trace-dispatcher and cardano-tracer).
-See in particular, [New Tracing Quickstart](https://github.com/input-output-hk/cardano-node-wiki/wiki/New-Tracing-Quickstart) which refers to these two documents [Cardano Tracer](https://github.com/input-output-hk/cardano-node/blob/master/cardano-tracer/docs/cardano-tracer.md) and [trace-dispatcher: efficient, simple and flexible program tracing](https://github.com/input-output-hk/cardano-node/blob/master/trace-dispatcher/doc/trace-dispatcher.md).
+See in particular, [New Tracing Quickstart](https://github.com/input-output-hk/cardano-node-wiki/wiki/New-Tracing-Quickstart) which refers to these two documents: [Cardano Tracer](https://github.com/input-output-hk/cardano-node/blob/master/cardano-tracer/docs/cardano-tracer.md) and [trace-dispatcher: efficient, simple and flexible program tracing](https://github.com/input-output-hk/cardano-node/blob/master/trace-dispatcher/doc/trace-dispatcher.md).

-The design is based on contravariant tracing, for a birds-eye perspective of contravariant tracing and its advantages, see Duncan Coutts' MuniHac 2020 talk:
+The current design is based on contravariant tracing.
+For a birds-eye perspective of contravariant tracing and its advantages, see Duncan Coutts' MuniHac 2020 talk: